WebAssembly/js-primitive-builtins/proposals/js-primitive-builtins/Overview.md

 These operators may receive (partial) support from dedicated hardward instructions: `fprem` for `x % y`, and the ARM-specific `FJCVTZS` for `x | 0`.
 They could therefore be useful as builtins.
 However, if we wanted to expose them to Wasm, actual Wasm opcodes would probably be a better avenue.

+### More on Symbols

+Creation of symbols is achieved with the functions `Symbol` and `Symbol.for`.
+These can be imported as is.

+Extraction of the key of a symbol is, on a naive look similar: `Symbol.keyFor` can be imported as is.
+However, it returns `undefined` when the given symbol has no associated key.
+`undefined` can be tested after the fact with `"wasm:js-undefined" "test"`.